eb1a-profile-building/eb1a-profile-building.github.io/README.md

-# EB1A & EB2-NIW Profile Building Portfolio
+# EB1A Research Papers & EB2-NIW Profile Building Portfolio

 Welcome to the comprehensive repository for building an extraordinary professional profile for **EB1A (Extraordinary Ability)** and **EB2-NIW (National Interest Waiver)** petitions.